-At the time, long-distance calls were very expensive.
-This new processing method reduced costs significantly, which allowed small business to subscribe to 800 services.
+At the time, long-distance calls were expensive.
+However, this new processing method reduced costs significantly.
+Further, it allowed small businesses to subscribe to 800 services.
 As advancements in telecommunications continued, toll-free international calls using call forwarding became available to businesses.

-The following steps outline the process for connecting toll free calls.
+The following steps outline the process for connecting virtual 800 calls.

-- The Public Switched Telephone Network (PSTN) receives the call.
+- The Public Switched Telephone Network (PSTN) or call forwarding service receives the call.

 - Finally, the call reaches the designated destination.